 Berlin

 The political division of the city since World War II ended in 1990.
-The previously abandoned border strip dividing and surrounding West Berlin was opened to development, as were other war-damaged areas which had been neglected for over 40 years.
-Species which had colonised these areas, such Partridge, Jackdaw or Wheatear in the wasteland between Potsdamer Platz and the Reichstag, disappeared as redevelopment took place.
-Other urban species are still well established such as the House Martin (which still have a small colony near the eastern entrance to the Reichstag), House Sparrow (with a stable population city-wide), Swift and Black Redstart.
+The previously abandoned border strip dividing and surrounding West Berlin was opened to development, as were other war-damaged areas, which had been neglected for over 40 years.
+Species which had colonised these areas, such as Partridge, Jackdaw and Wheatear in the wasteland between Potsdamer Platz and the Reichstag, disappeared as redevelopment took place.
+Other urban species are still well established, such as House Martin (which still have a small colony near the eastern entrance to the Reichstag), House Sparrow (with a stable population city-wide), Swift and Black Redstart.

-The forests themselves, with their variety of tree mix, are home to four Woodpecker species including good numbers of Middle Spotted Woodpecker in oak stands.
-In beech forests the Red-breasted Flycatcher can be seen (a good place is Tegel Forest), although its numbers vary from year to year.
+The forests themselves, with their variety of tree mix, are home to four Woodpecker species including good numbers of Middle-spotted Woodpecker in oak stands.
+In beech forests Red-breasted Flycatchers can be seen (a good place is Tegel Forest), although its numbers vary from year to year.
 The forests also provide good breeding sites for birds of prey, the most spectacular being the White-tailed Eagle which has bred since 2000 within the city boundary and hunts over the widespread stretches of lakes and streams.
-This is a clear “donation” from the increasing Brandenburg population.
+This is a clear ‘donation’ from the increasing Brandenburg population.

-Wetland species add greatly to the diversity of species in the city.
-Grey Herons breed freely in the Zoological Gardens and the Tierpark; there is a Cormorant colony on an island nature reserve on the River Havel near Kladow; Canada Goose have established an increasing wild population on the northern part of the Havel since an escape in 1985; Mandarin Duck, following releases in the 1920s are to be found from the Tiergarten in the city centre south-west as far as the neighbouring city of Potsdam; Red-necked Grebe breed on ponds in the north-east (e. g.
+Wetland species add greatly to the diversity.
+Grey Herons breed freely in the Zoological Gardens and the Tierpark; there is a Cormorant colony on an island nature reserve on the River Havel near Kladow; Canada Geese have established an increasing wild population on the northern part of the Havel since an escape (1985); Mandarin Duck, following releases (1920s) are to be found from the Tiergarten in the city centre southwest as far as the neighbouring city of Potsdam; Red-necked Grebe breeds on ponds in the north-east (e. g.
 Karower Teiche); Little Bittern has reappeared, after an absence of several years, at the Flughafensee (near Tegel airport); Black Tern, thanks to conservation measures, have established good colonies in two adjacent sites on the Müggelsee and Seddinsee lakes due to protective actions; Common Crane have attempted to breed in swamps in the northeast (also thanks to an increasing population in Brandenburg); and Great Reed Warbler inhabit nearly all well-established reed beds along the lakes and rivers.

 During migration and in winter waterfowl rest in good numbers on the Müggelsee and Tegeler See lakes and on stretches of the Havel.
-Species include Loons, Grebes, diving ducks, and Mergansers.
-There are few rest areas for dabbling ducks (except the ubiquitous Mallard), though Teal frequent the outflows of water filtration plants just outside the city boundary, where Water Pipit can also be observed.
+Species include Divers, Grebes, diving ducks, and Mergansers.
+There are few rest areas for dabbling ducks (except the ubiquitous Mallard), although Teal frequent the outflows of water filtration plants just outside the city boundary, where Water Pipit can also be observed.

 -

-(As at March 2019)State Bird - Eurasian Magpie Pica pica
+(As at June 2026)State Bird - Eurasian Magpie Pica pica

 -